ljeck3/miniproject2LeviEck/README.md

 ## Description

 This program uses Mathplotlib and Pandas.
-It pulls obesity percentage data by state from a .csv file and graphs it
+It pulls obesity percentage data by state from a .csv file and graphs it.

 ## Getting Started